Stairs: Forms

-Another form of straight staircase is the space saver staircase, also known as paddle stairs or alternating tread staircases, that can be used for a steeper rise, but these can only be used in certain circumstances and must comply with regulations.
+Another form of a straight staircase is the "space saver staircase", also known as "paddle stairs" or "alternating tread staircases".
+These designs can be used for a steeper rise, but they can only be used in certain circumstances, and must comply with regulations.

 However, a basic straight flight of stairs is easier to design and construct than one with landings or winders.
-Although the rhythm of stepping is not interrupted in a straight run, which may offset the increased fall risk by helping to prevent a misstep in the first place, many stairs will require landings or winders to comply with safety standards in the Building Regulations.
+The rhythm of stepping is not interrupted in a straight run, which may offset an increased fall risk by helping to prevent a misstep in the first place.
+However, many long straight runs of stairs will require landings or winders to comply with safety standards in building regulations.

-Straight stairs can have a mid-landing incorporated, but it is probably more common to see stairs that use a landing or winder to produce a bend in the stairs as a straight flight with a mid-landing will require a lot of linear space and is more commonly found in commercial buildings.
-"L" shaped stairways have one landing and usually change in direction by 90 degrees.
-"U" shaped stairs may employ a single wider landing for a change in direction of 180 degrees, or two landings for two changes in direction of 90 degrees each.
-A Z-shaped staircase incorporates two parallel 90° turns, creating a shape similar to that of the letter ‘Z’ if seen from above.
-Use of landings and a possible change of direction have the following effects:
+Straight stairs can have a mid-landing incorporated, but it is probably more common to see stairs that use a landing or winder to produce a bend in the stairs.
+A straight flight with a mid-landing will require a lot of straight length, and may be more commonly found in large commercial buildings.
+L-shaped stairways have one landing and usually a change in direction by 90°.
+U-shaped stairs may employ a single wider landing for a change in direction of 180°, or two landings for two changes in direction of 90° each.
+A Z-shaped staircase incorporates two opposite 90° turns, creating a shape similar to that of the letter "Z" if seen from above.
+The use of landings and a possible change of direction have the following effects: